Simplify your stack and build anything. Or everything.

 Validation Context

-The ctx argument contains full document data, sibling field data, the current operation, and other useful information such as currently authenticated in user:
+The ctx argument contains full document data, sibling field data, the current operation, and other useful information such as currently authenticated user:

 1